 Health and Safety

-The Babycook earned a 5 of 10 for health and safety.
+The Babycook earned an average score 5 of 10 for health and safety metrics.
 The directions for this product indicate it should be run three times through the steam cycle before use.
 We assume this reduces the occurrence of artificial tastes being introduced to food.
 We followed the directions and had no problems with plastic, chemical or metal after taste that we found on some of the other steamers.
 The Babycook has a stainless steel water reservoir and the containers are BPA, lead, and phthalate free.
 However, we caution parents that even BPA-free plastic has been shown to potentially leach chemicals into food, especially when the plastic is heated.
 We would prefer the containers be made of glass, but we do like that the reservoir is stainless steel instead of plastic.

 There is some concern about mold or other problems related to inaccessibility of the water tank which you can't even really see into much less clean properly.
 Amazon reviewers reported a brown film developing inside the chamber that they could not clean or even verify that it had been thoroughly cleaned given the limited access of the small water hole.
 This feels like a design error and indicates that at some point you may need to toss the product due to lack of cleanliness.